 Distemper | Poisoning |

-The likely reason your Frenchie could be trembling is that it might just be cold.
-If the temperature is cold outside in the yard and you feel cold yourself, assume that your French Bulldog is feeling cold too.
+Your Frenchie could likely be trembling because it might just be cold.
+If the temperature is cold outside and you feel cold yourself, assume that your French Bulldog is feeling cold too.

 Make sure you bring your Frenchie in from the backyard.
-Instead choose a short, quick walk or perhaps even check out an indoor dog park (if you have some near you) to give your French Bulldog some activity while staying warm.
+Instead, choose a short, quick walk or perhaps even check out an indoor dog park (if you have some nearby) to give your French Bulldog some activity while staying warm.

-While many dog breeds have nice thick coats to warm them up when they are outdoor.
-The poor French Bulldog does not have that luxury.
-They would be likely to benefit from an extra winter jacket which will hopefully stop them shaking from the cold.
+While many dog breeds have nice thick coats to warm them up outdoors, the poor French Bulldog does not have that luxury.
+They would likely benefit from an extra winter jacket, hopefully stopping them from shaking from the cold.

-One of the difficult things about your friendship with your Frenchie is when something is upsetting them, they can’t communicate to you easily.
-With problems like anxiety, you have to be mindful of the symptoms so that you can help your French Bulldog cope.
+One of the difficult things about your friendship with your Frenchie is that they can’t communicate with you easily when something is upsetting them.
+With problems like anxiety, you must be mindful of the symptoms to help your French Bulldog cope.

-If your French Bulldog’s legs or body is shaking it might be anxious.
-In that case, there are identifiable signs and medications available to alleviate your Frenchies anxiety.
+It might be anxious if your French Bulldog’s legs or body is shaking.
+In that case, identifiable signs and medications are available to alleviate your Frenchies’ anxiety.
 There are three types of anxiety they could be suffering from:

 Fear of loud noises | Thunderstorms and fireworks can cause fear in your Frenchie.
 For this reason, they sometimes get nervous when they think a storm is approaching. |